mixpanel/docs/pages/docs/tracking/reference/javascript.md

 ## Track Events

 ### Sending Events
-Once you have the snippet in your page, you can track an event by calling <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.track">mixpanel.track</a> with the event name and properties.
+Once you have the snippet in your page, you can track an event by calling `mixpanel.track()` with the event name and properties.
 ```javascript JavaScript
 // Send a "Played song" event to Mixpanel
 // with a property "genre"